DeltaChain Reaches Market Capitalization of $272,093.75 (DELTA)

-DeltaChain (CURRENCY:DELTA) traded 7.2% higher against the dollar during the one day period ending at 10:00 AM ET on April 20th.
-One DeltaChain coin can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
-DeltaChain has a market capitalization of $272,093.75 and $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
-Over the last week, DeltaChain has traded 81.5% lower against the dollar.
+DeltaChain (CURRENCY:DELTA) traded 7.2% higher against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on April 26th.
+During the last seven days, DeltaChain has traded 81.5% lower against the U.S. dollar.
+DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
+One DeltaChain coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.

 - Qubitica (QBIT) traded down 75.5% against the dollar and now trades at $11.94 or 0.00025016 BTC.